-What can I put in my green garbage cart?
+What should I put in my green garbage cart or dumpster?

 Please double bag pet waste / kitty litter, packing peanuts, and cold ashes.